antonioribeiro/skel/README.md

 ],
 ```

-Then you just have to tell Composer to install by cloning it, allowing you to develop your package right from your app vendor folder:
+Then you just have to tell [Composer](https://getcomposer.org/doc/01-basic-usage.md) to install by cloning it, allowing you to develop your package right from your app vendor folder:

+You can read more about this
 ``` bash
 composer install --prefer-source
 ```